-The Lake Almanor Fish Rearing Cage Program is one of the largest and most successful pen projects in the State.
+The Lake Almanor Fish Pen Program is the largest and most successful fish pen project in the State of California.
 It is located in the Hamilton Branch area at the intersection of Hwy.
 147 and County Road A-13 at the northeast corner of Lake Almanor.
 This area is one of the most popular bank fishing areas for anglers and their families.
-The facilities at the public access area are maintained by the association which hosts parking, picnicking, and toilets.
+The facilities at the public access area are maintained by the association which hosts parking, picnicking, and toilets (in season).

-In 1988 DFG provided eight more aluminum cages from a failed Lake Orville cage program.
-That brought the number of cages up to ten which is what AFA has today.
-Each cage can hold up to 5,000 fish.
-In addition, stairs were installed by the Screen Shop out of Redding, CA. and paid for by DFG.
-The stairs lead down from the top of Hamilton Branch to a transfer dock used to get to the cages.
-DFG continued to cover the cost for all the cage maintenance, delivery of fish, and fish food.
+1988 DFG provided eight more aluminum cages from a failed Lake Orville cage program, In addition, stairs were installed by the Screen Shop out of Redding, CA. and paid for by DFW.
+That brought the number of cages up to ten, in 2019 AFA added two additional pens bringing the current total to twelve pens.
+Each pen is 16’long x 8’wide x 8’deep and can hold up to 5,000 fish.
+The stairs lead down from the top of Hamilton Branch to a transfer dock used to get access to the cages.
+In our early years CF&W covered the cost for all the cage maintenance, delivery of fish, and fish food.
 The Almanor Fishing Association continued to be responsible for feeding the fish during the winter months (October – April).
 The Association did minor maintenance to the cages, docks, and pontoon boats during those early years.

-In 2016 we were dealt an unexpected blow when our financial partner elected to no longer participate in our cage program leaving AFA with the daunting task of repairing pen lids, purchasing food, securing insurance and acquiring all permits.
-By this time the AFA Board and members have become accustomed to adversity, we bonded together and made the necessary repairs to the pen lids.
-Volunteers removed all 40 lids, drilled out over 2000 rivets, Gary Ponciano of G&B Welding custom cut the heavier aluminum mesh, tack welded the mesh to the frames and volunteers installed rivets and returned the lids to the pens.
+In 2016 we were dealt an unexpected blow when our financial partner Kokanee Power elected to no longer participate in our cage program.
+This left AFA with the daunting task of repairing pen lids, purchasing food, securing insurance, and acquiring all permits.
+By this time the AFA Board and members had become accustomed to adversity, we bonded together and made the necessary repairs to the pen lids.
+Volunteers removed all forty lids, drilled out over 2000 rivets, Gary Ponciano of G&B Welding custom cut the heavier aluminum mesh, tack welded the mesh to the frames and volunteers installed rivets and returned the lids to the pens.
 AFA spent over $9,000 repairing the pen lids.
 Needing to raise additional funds the Almanor Community concentrated our collective efforts to host one of our most successful annual picnics.
 We had over 450 people turn out to support our only fundraising event.

-After much debate, it was decided the pens could not remain in Hamilton Branch, we contacted Brett Womack and he moved the pens to Big Cove and reattached the docks.
-The fish are doing well in their new environment and the Almanor Fishing Association Fish Rearing Cage Program continues to be the premier cage program in the State of California.
+After much debate, it was decided the pens could not remain in Hamilton Branch, we contacted Brett Womack, and he moved the pens to Big Cove and reattached the docks.
+The fish enjoyed their new environment, and the Almanor Fishing Association Fish Pen Program continues to be the premier cage program in the State of California.

-A big thanks goes to Jim Pleau, Reuben Chavez and Ron DeCoto for their foresight and initiative; PG&E for their long-standing support; California Inland Fisheries Foundation Inc. and Kokanee Power for their past financial support; Brett Womack and Almanor Dock Supply for helping in a time of need; the many, many volunteers for their eagerness to do good and be personally motivated to support the pen project regardless of need – install cage pens and docks, build stairs and parking lots, transport fish and fish food, feed fish throughout winter and early spring come rain, sleet, snow, or ice; and, most importantly, to Paul Garrido for his many years of devotion and unselfish desire to keep the pen program alive.
+A big thank you goes to Jim Pleau, Reuben Chavez and Ron DeCoto for their foresight and initiative; PG&E for their long-standing support; partner CF&W for their continued support, California Inland Fisheries Foundation Inc. and Kokanee Power for their past financial support; Brett Womack and Almanor Dock Supply for helping in a time of need; the many, many volunteers for their eagerness to do good and be personally motivated to support the pen project regardless of need – install cage pens and docks, build stairs and parking lots, transport fish and fish food, feed fish throughout winter and early spring come rain, sleet, snow, or ice; and, most importantly, to Paul Garrido for his many years of devotion and unselfish desire to keep the pen program alive.